mongodb-js/compass/docs/compass-1.1-rough-plan.md

     - UX studies on how to best update UI while the user is interacting with it
     - Implement redraw() functionality on all UI elements in the main view
     - Rewrite main view (FieldList, TypeList, Minicharts) with React/Redux?

-Bulk of above copied from Thomas' [Requirements for sampling 1000+ docs][1000-docs-requirements-gdoc] Google Drive doc.

 ## Automatic updates